 The other antelope we saw was the Waterbucks, whose number in the park is rapidly decreasing.

 The girls were excited to see Pumba, even if he was wallowing in the mud.

+I love seeing animals in their natural habitat as it offers a phenomenal wildlife spotting experience.
 Even though we didn’t get a fantastic elephant spotting in Pendjari, we saw lions!
 The West African lion is a bit different than those of East and South Africa as the males don’t have much of a mane.
 They’re still quite spectacular to see in the wild, especially from the top of a vehicle!